top of page

 Whenever your hip is flexed (like when you sit or when you run) the tendon is compressed against your sit-bone.
 This is normal and usually not a problem.

 If, however, this compression force is excessive, it can injure your tendon and cause tendinopathy.
-Examples include things like:
+Examples include:

 • If you sit for very long periods on a hard chair or in a position that stretches the hamstring (like when you drive a car).
 Sitting in itself is not a problem – it’s the length of time your do it for and what type of surface you sit on that can cause injury.